Yoruba Sango Gelede Helmet Mask, Nigeria Africa

 Click the photo above for a larger version and more pictures

-Found in Yorubaland (southern Nigeria), this helmet mask represents Sango a royal ancestor of the Yoruba (the third king of the Oyo Kingdom).
-Facial “Pele” markings on the checks.
-This is probably a ceremonial mask.
+This was a ceremonial mask and used extensively.
 Carved from one piece of wood, the incrusted patina and distinctive features put this mask in a category by itself.
-It is considered museum quality even with the collapsed nostril.
+Its condition is museum quality even with the collapsed nostril.
 A metal authenticity stamp is affixed below the right ear.
 Circa mid-1900’s.
-In good condition.
-Stand not included.
-For the Serious Collector.